void

 From the old pharmacy

-The author's time at the chemists inspired a series of eight stories that were published in Veselá Praha in 1909 and 1910.
-Here Kokoška, Tauchen and Ferdinand all appear but the former two with their names slightly twisted but easily recognizable (Kološka and Tauben).
-The stories were translated into English by Cecil Parrott and were included in the book The red commissar.
+The author's time at the chemist's inspired a series of eight stories that were published in Veselá Praha in 1909 and 1910.
+Here Kokoška, Tauchen and Ferdinand all appear, but the former two with their names slightly twisted but easily recognisable (Kološka and Tauben).
+The stories were translated into English by Cecil Parrott and were included in the book The Red Commissar.

-The stories that are written in the first person form describe the pharmacy, the people who worked there, and also customers and neighbours.
-Pivotal to the story is Mr. Kološka who is an elderly man with a kind heart.
-His assistant is the lazy Mr. Tauben who doesn't take his duties too seriously and also encourages the young apprentice Hašek not to run his shoes off for the boss.
-Another employee is Ferdinand who is known for his colourful and immaculately kept carriage into which he puts all his diligence and pride.
-Mrs. Kološka is described in extremely unflattering terms and she is also given the nick-name "acid".
+The stories, written in the first person, describe the pharmacy, the people who worked there, and also customers and neighbours.
+Pivotal to the story is Mr. Kološka, who is an elderly man with a kind heart.
+His assistant is the lazy Mr. Tauben, who does not take his duties too seriously and also encourages the young apprentice Hašek not to run his shoes off for the boss.
+Another employee is Ferdinand, who is known for his colourful and immaculately kept cart, into which he puts all his diligence and pride.
+Mrs. Kološka is described in extremely unflattering terms and is also given the nickname "acid".
 She torments her husband and the staff at the pharmacy.
 Her name is Marie (born Vanouš), she is a tall and corpulent lady but with quite attractive features.
-She and her father continuously remind Kološka that the business would have gone under by now if it hadn't been for their help.
-It is also revealed that Kološka and his wife live together with the evil father-in-law and that the marriage came about for financial reasons.
+She and her father continuously remind Kološka that the business would have gone under by now if it had not been for their help.
+It is also revealed that Kološka and his wife live together with the unpleasant father-in-law and that the marriage came about for financial reasons.
 They lived somewhere else, not in the pharmacy building, and appeared to be quite well off.

 Throughout Hašek's writing one will find a mix of facts, half-facts and invention, and so it is here.
 Starting with the facts: that the author was an apprentice at the pharmacy is beyond dispute, the owner was indeed Mr. Kokoška and the location of the business is precisely where Švejk puts it.
-Václav Menger also confirm that a Tauben worked there, likewise a Ferdinand Vavra who probably is the model of the Ferdinand with the colourful cart.
-On the other had the apprentice seem to have had a much more strained relationship with Tauben than what is apparent from the stories.
+Václav Menger also confirms that a Tauben worked there, likewise a Ferdinand Vavra, who probably is the model for Ferdinand with the colourful cart.
+On the other hand, the apprentice seems to have had a much more strained relationship with Tauben than what is apparent from the stories.
 The young Hašek was subjected to some envy from other staff members because he was capable and thus became a favourite of the boss.
-Further Václav Menger mentions Mrs. Kokošková and that she came from a wealthy background.
-This appears to be true but otherwise her biographical details are differ from those of her literary counterpart.
+Further, Menger mentions Mrs. Kokošková and that she came from a wealthy background.
+This appears to be true, but otherwise her biographical details differ from those of her literary counterpart.
 From population registers we know that Mrs Kokošková was born Anna Milnerová in 1857 and not Marie Vanouš as in the stories.

-As Hašek stated, the family didn't live on the premises of the pharmacy.
-Their address was Praha II., Pštrossová ul.
+As Hašek stated, the family did not live on the premises of the pharmacy.
+Their address was Prague II, Pštrossová ul.
 221/25.
 Here they are registered from 1880 and the next year their daughter Anna was born, so moving there was clearly a result of the marriage.
 Hašek may also have been touching real life when describing the obnoxious behaviour of Mrs. Kološková: Anna Kokošková eventually died in a lunatic asylum in Prague.
-On the other hand Tauben (or Tauchen) is a mystery.
-Despite Václav Menger's claim that he existed there is not a single Tauben to find in population records or police registers, and the few Tauchen who are listed have no obvious link to Kokoška or any pharmacy.
+On the other hand, Tauben (or Tauchen) is a mystery.
+Despite Václav Menger's claim that he existed, there is not a single Tauben to find in population records or police registers, and the few Tauchen who are listed have no obvious link to Kokoška or any pharmacy.

 Aftermath

-After the death of Mr. Kokoška in 1906 the shop and the workshop was taken over by Václav Rubeš.
-In the meantime it had also moved from No. 360 to the next-door No. 359 with address Martinská ulice.
-Anna Kokošková died as late as 1916, 59 years old.
-It is not known what happened to the daughter Anna who was 26 when her father died.
+After the death of Mr. Kokoška in 1906, the shop and the workshop were taken over by Václav Rubeš.
+In the meantime, it had also moved from No. 360 to the next-door No. 359 with address Martinská ulice.
+Anna Kokošková died as late as 1916, aged 59.
+It is not known what happened to the daughter Anna, who was 26 when her father died.

 Quote(s) from the novel